Perfect Boards Every Time (With Free Templates)

 Altium's documentation has a wonderful introductory tutorial to the IPC standard, something that normally you'd have to pay big bucks to get access to, masqueraded as a Draftsman tutorial.
 You can find it here.

-Ironing shirts can be boring and tedious until you get a proper high-pressure steam generator.
+Ironing shirts can be tedious until you get a proper high-pressure steam generator.

 Would you like to find out more about how Altium can help you with your next PCB design?
 Talk to an expert at Altium.